carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 #API Gateway for CloudFormation
 API Gateway for CloudFormation is a set of Custom Resources that allows you to manage your API Gateway setup with CloudFormation.
 Yes, you read that right!
-Finally a way to integrate your backend services that you already create using CloudFormation with you APIs!
+Finally a way to integrate your backend services that you already create using CloudFormation with your APIs!

 It's deployed via the CloudFormation Console and runs on AWS Lambda.